Adiantum hispidulum: Description

 Adiantum hispidulum grows in tufts or clumps among rocks or from the ground, its fronds arising from the short dark clumped rhizomes.
 The dark stipe measures up to 45 cm (18 in) in length.
 The fronds are divided into long and short narrow triangular or elliptic pinnae, each of which is divided again into smaller roughly rectangular, diamond-, or fan-shaped pinnules.
 Each pinnule may have 1 to 20 sori along its margins underneath.
 Young growth may have a pinkish tinge before it matures into the dark green foliage.

 Distribution and habitat

 The species ranges from tropical Eastern Africa, including South Africa, Mozambique, Malawi, Kenya and Tanzania, as well as Madagascar and the Comoros, Mauritius, to Asia through Malesia to all states of Australia (with the exception of Tasmania), as well as New Zealand and Pacific islands.
 A common plant, Adiantum hispidulum is often seen growing in moist areas.
 In Australia it is found near rocks, in rainforest or open forest.

 Apart from its native range, it has naturalized in Macaronesia (the Azores, Madeira and Canary Islands), the Southeastern United States and Hawaii.

 Cultivation

 Adiantum hispidulum is grown as an ornamental plant that adapts readily to cultivation, although may be slow growing.
 It is more tolerant of sun and drying out than other fern species.
-According to the Royal Horticultural Society Adiantum hispidulum is hardy down to -5C to -10C.
+According to the Royal Horticultural Society Adiantum hispidulum is hardy down to −5 °C to −10 °C.